-Redemption orders, accompanied by any certificates that may have been issued, are accepted by the Management Company, the administrative agent, the Depositary or another suitably authorised sales or paying agent.
+Redemption orders are accepted by the Management Company, the administrative agent, the Depositary or another authorised sales or paying agent.

-Consideration for sub-fund shares submitted for redemption is paid no later than the third day (three business days for the sub-funds UBS (Lux) Bond SICAV - China Fixed Income (RMB) and UBS (LUX) Bond SICAV - China Flexible (RMB)) after the order date ("settlement date") unless legal provisions, such as foreign exchange controls or restrictions on capital movements, or other circumstances beyond the control of the Depositary, make it impossible to transfer the redemption amount to the country in which the redemption order has been submitted.
+Consideration for sub-fund shares submitted for redemption is paid no later than the third day (the third business day for the sub-fund UBS (Lux) Key Selection SICAV - China Equity Unconstrained (USD)) after the order date (or no later than three MSA business days after the relevant MSA valuation date for shares of the sub-fund UBS (Lux) Key Selection SICAV - Multi Strategy Alternatives

+(EUR)) ("settlement date") unless legal provisions, such as foreign exchange controls or restrictions on capital movements, or other circumstances beyond the control of the Depositary, make it impossible to transfer the redemption amount to the country in which the redemption order has been submitted.

-If, on the settlement date or any day between the order date and the settlement date, banks in the country of the currency of the relevant share class are not open for business or the relevant currency is not traded in an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
+If, on the settlement date or any day between the order date/the MSA valuation date for the sub-fund UBS (Lux) Key Selection - Multi Strategy Alternatives (EUR) and the settlement date, banks in the country of the currency of the relevant share class are not open for business or the relevant currency is not traded in an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
 The settlement date can only be a day on which these banks are open or these settlement systems are available for transactions in the relevant currency.

 If the value of a share class in relation to the total net asset value of a sub-fund has fallen below, or failed to reach, a level that the Board of Directors of the Company has fixed as the minimum level for the economically efficient management of a share class, the Board of Directors of the Company may decide that all shares in this class are to be redeemed against payment of the redemption price on a business day determined by the Board.
 Investors of the class/sub-fund concerned shall not have to bear any additional costs or other financial burdens as a result of this redemption.
-Where applicable, the swing pricing principle described in the Section "Net asset value, issue, redemption and conversion price" shall apply.
+Where applicable, the single swing pricing principle described in the Section "Net asset value, issue, redemption and conversion price" shall apply.